Skip to content

 Matching many DataFrames

-Pass any iterable of DataFrames — list, tuple, generator — and Valentine computes all unique pairs:
+Pass any iterable of DataFrames (pandas, Polars, or mixed) — list, tuple, generator — and Valentine computes all unique pairs:

 matches = valentine_match(